Calculating return on investment is tricky.

 Some business efforts provide clear indicators as to whether they are paying off.

 Take measuring the return on customer support development, for example.
 There are several widely accepted performance metrics you can use to determine how successful your initiatives are.
 If you hit those targets (and see the revenue flowing in), it’s easy to make the case to company stakeholders.

 Despite being incredibly beneficial to any business, companies often struggle to calculate knowledge sharing‘s true ROI.

 Communication is difficult to measure.
 Communication tools are not always used strictly as expected, which makes it hard to accurately predict usage and engagement behaviors.

 Nevertheless, it seems plainly evident that improving communication also improves productivity and employee efficiency.
-The challenge is finding out how this elements interact with one another to impact big-picture financial outcomes.
+The challenge is finding out how these elements interact with one another to impact big-picture financial outcomes.

 The task is not impossible.
 It just requires gathering data that most company stakeholders aren’t aware they can access.